 For those of you that are interested in the components details, here are the manufacturer part numbers:

 - PTC resettable fuse: ESKA LP60-010

 - Momentary switch: APEM PHAP3305D

-Schematics and assembly Guide: You can find the schematics of the RetroPie GPIO Adapter and an assembly guide here:
+Schematics and assembly Guide: You can find the schematics of the RetroPie GPIO Adapter revision 1.X and assembly guides here:

 A comprehensive guide for getting started with the adapter can be found in this post.

-Additional GPIOs: It can also be seen from the schematics that revision 1.1 of the adapter breaks out four additional GPIO pins (GPIO pins 0, 14, 21, 22) together with ground and the 3.3V pin.
+Additional GPIOs on revision 1.X: It can also be seen from the schematics that revision 1.1 of the adapter breaks out four additional GPIO pins (GPIO pins 0, 14, 21, 22) together with ground and the 3.3V pin.
 This provides the possibility to attach additional hardware to the GPIO and use the RetroPie GPIO adapter at the same time.
 Note, however, that these additional pins do not provide any circuitry protection.

-The dimensions of this adapter matches the ones of the PetRockBlock PIE case.
+The dimensions of the adapter revision 1.X match the ones of the PetRockBlock PIE case.
 This means that both can be combined with each other to build a keyboardless gaming console with the RPi at its center.
 The RetroPie GPIO Adapter revision 2.X has a different hardware design is not compatible to the PetRockBlock PIE case.

 In order to use the RetroPie GPIO adapter a driver is needed that reads the states of the controllers and the button and maps these to the input system of the operating system.
-This can either be done in kernel- or in user-space.
-The SNESDev software is an example of an user-space application that interfaces with the controllers.
-The mentioned gamecon driver is an example that runs in the kernel-space.
-I have modified the sources of SNESDev such that it can be used with the RetroPie adapter.
+This can be done in kernel- or in user-space.
+The SNESDev software is an example of an user-space application that interfaces with the controllers and the button on the RetroPie GPIO Adapter.
+It is recommend to use SNESDev as driver for the adapter board.

 if you connect external hardware to that pin, the worst that will happen is it falsely triggers safe mode.